-In terms of susceptible populations, all groups were generally susceptible to COVID-19 regardless of age or sex.9 Patients aged from 30 to 79 accounted for 86.6% of all cases.9 The median age of the patients was 47 years.30
+In terms of susceptible populations, all groups were generally susceptible to COVID-19 regardless of age or gender9.
+Patients aged from 30 to 79 accounted for 86.6 % of all cases9.
+The median age of the patients was 47 years30.

-Unlike SARS and MERS, patients diagnosed as COVID-19 have presented with high viral loads even when those have no fever or mild symptoms.31 High titers of SARS-CoV-2 were detected in travelers who recently visited Wuhan and have no fever or mild symptoms in the United States31 and Germany32 and other places.33 A study showed high viral loads were detected in upper respiratory specimens of patients with COVID-19, and viral shedding pattern of patients resembles that of patients with influenza.33 This suggests SARS-CoV-2 may stay around for some time like influenza viruses.
+Unlike SARS and MERS, patients diagnosed as COVID-19 have presented with high viral loads even when those have no fever or mild symptoms31.
+High titers of SARS-CoV-2 were detected in travelers who recently visited Wuhan and have no fever or mild symptoms in the United States31 and Germany32 and other places33.
+A study showed high viral loads were detected in upper respiratory specimens of patients with COVID-19, and viral shedding pattern of patients resembles that of patients with influenza33.
+This suggests SARS-CoV-2 may stay around for some time like influenza viruses.

-4 | CLINICAL FEATURES OF COVID-19
+4. Clinical features of COVID-19

-The full spectrum of disease severity as shown in the guidelines for diagnosis and treatments for COVID-1934 issued by the National Health Commission of China had been updated for six times by 19 February 2020.
-COVID-19 is now classified as four levels based on the severity of symptoms: mild, moderate, severe, and critical.
+The full spectrum of disease severity as shown in the guidelines for diagnosis and treatments for COVID-1944 issued by the National Health Commission of China had been updated for 6 times by Feb 19th, 2020.
+COVID-19 is now classified as 4 levels based on the severity of symptoms: mild, moderate, severe, and critical.
 Mild patients only present mild symptoms without radiographic features.
 Moderate patients present with fever, respiratory symptoms, and radiographic features.
-Severe patients meet one of three criteria: (a) dyspnea, RR greater than 30 times/min, (b) oxygen saturation less than 93% in ambient air, and (c) PaO2/FiO2 less than 300 mm Hg.
-Critical patients meet one of three criteria: (a) respiratory failure, (b) septic shock, and (c) multiple organ failure.
-The largest epidemiology study done by China CDC9 showed among 44 672 confirmed cases, 86.6% of confirmed patients were aged 30 to 79 years, 80.9% were considered mild/common pneumonia, 13.8% were severe cases, and 4.7% were critical cases.
-Case-fatality rate for critical patients was 49%.
-Patients with comorbidities (cardiovascular disease, diabetes, chronic respiratory disease, hypertension, and cancers) had higher case-fatality rates (10.5%, 7.3%, 6.5%, 6.0%, and 5.6%, respectively) than those without comorbidities (0.9%).
-This indicated comorbidities were high-risk factors for patients with COVID-19.
+Severe patients meet one of three criteria: (1) dyspnea, RR>30 times/min, (2) oxygen saturation <93% in ambient air, (3) PaO2/FiO2<300 mmHg.
+Critical patients meet one of three criteria: (1) respiratory failure, (2) septic shock, (3) multiple organ failure.
+The largest epidemiology study done by China CDC9 showed among 44672 confirmed cases, 86.6% of confirmed patients were aged 30-79 years, 80.9% were considered mild/common pneumonia, 13.8% were severe cases, 4.7% were critical cases.
+Case fatality rate for critical patients was 49%.
+Patients with comorbidities (cardiovascular disease, diabetes, chronic respiratory disease, hypertension, cancers) had higher case fatality rates (10.5%, 7.3%, 6.5%, 6.0%, 5.6% respectively) than those without comorbidities (0.9%).
+This indicated comorbidities were high risk factors for COVID-19 patients.